Estimate Time5 min

 The securities held within the portfolio often pay dividends or interest.
 Securities can also be sold by the fund manager after rising in value.
 These types of events can help generate income for the fund, which by law must be paid out to investors in the form of periodic distributions.
 For the most part, investors who own shares in the mutual fund at the time these distributions are made are responsible for the taxes on that money.
 However, the income from funds that invest in municipal bonds may be exempt from federal, and in some cases, state taxes.

-Investors who own mutual funds that are not held within an IRA, a health savings account (HSA), or another tax-advantaged account may be subject to different types of taxes:
+Investors who own mutual funds that are held within a taxable account (unlike a tax-advantaged account, such as an IRA, HSA, 401(k)) may be may be subject to different types of taxes:

 • Dividend income, which can be taxed either at long-term capital gains or ordinary income tax rates, depending on whether they’re qualified or non-qualified dividends